Some Reviews of The Seaside Café Metropolis

 This collection was serialized on CBC radio, and short-listed for the Leacock Medal for Humour and City of Toronto Literary Award.
 We added Again to the original title and I have also added an essay and a prequel I wrote a few months after the book first came out.

-In other news Cormorant Books has picked up my latest novel, The Seaside Café Metropolis, for publication in 2026, so I will be deep in working on notes for the next season or two.
+In other news Cormorant Books has picked up my latest novel, The Seaside Café Metropolis, also for publication in the fall of 2025,.
 Here is a summary I provided to the publisher:

 The Seaside Cafe Metropolis is a comic novel set in Khrushchev-era Vilnius – it’s like a cross between The Grand Budapest Hotel and A Gentleman in Moscow.
 It tells the story of a Toronto expatriate from the Royal York Hotel stuck in Vilnius with his determinedly communist mother circa 1958.
 He tries to make the best of it by running a fashionable bohemian restaurant while the KGB listens in from the basement.